An appraisal is investigation leading to an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Amerappraise, LLC is always more than happy to handle any concerns you might have about appraisals in Bear and New Castle County.
+Amerappraise, LLC is always prepared to handle any inquiries you might have about appraisals in Bear and New Castle County.

 Contact Amerappraise, LLC today to see how we can help you with your valuation problems.